AFresnedo/personal-games-tracker/design_notes.md

 * atm, people just bookmark other people's profile
 * following is preferred because it offloads the bookmarking to the app
 * notify followers when a list is updated

+# Wish/Played Indexes

+* instead of a pagination of lists in alphabetical order, provide a search pg